Ditectrev/DP-203/README.md

 ![Question 88](images/question88.png)

 - [x] HR: Archive storage after one day and delete storage after 2,555 days.
 Operations: Cool storage after 180 days.
-- [ ] HR: Cool storage after 180 days.
-Operations: Archive storage after one day and delete storage after 2,555 days.
+- [ ] HR: Delete after 180 days.
+Operations: Cool storage after one day.
-- [ ] HR: Archive storage after one day and delete storage after 2,555 days.
+- [ ] HR: Delete after 180 days.
 Operations: Archive storage after one day and delete storage after 2,555 days.
 - [ ] HR: Cool storage after 180 days.
-Operations: Cool storage after 180 days.
+Operations: Archive storage after 2,555 days.

 ### You are designing an application that will store petabytes of medical imaging data When the data is first created, the data will be accessed frequently during the first week.
 After one month, the data must be accessible within 30 seconds, but files will be accessed infrequently.
 After one year, the data will be accessed infrequently but must be accessible within five minutes.
 You need to select a storage strategy for the data.
 The solution must minimize costs.
 Which storage tier should you use for each time frame?

 ![Question 89](images/question89.jpg)

 - [x] First week: Hot.
 After one month: Cool.
 After one year: Cool.
-- [ ] First week: Archive.
-After one month: Archive.
+- [ ] First week: Cool.
+After one month: Hot.
 After one year: Archive.
 - [ ] First week: Hot.
 After one month: Hot.
 After one year: Archive.
 - [ ] First week: Cool.
 After one month: Archive.
 After one year: Hot.